National Slam Final 2019

-The Individual Slam Title will be decided over a number of rounds.
-The weight of the slam title will dictate which round of the competition that the artist starts in (exact make-up dependent on final number of entrants) likely to be:
+The Individual Slam Title is decided over a number of rounds.
+The weight of the slam title will dictate which round of the competition that the artist starts in (exact make-up dependent on final number of entrants) usually:

 Winners of significant slam titles that have involved more than one round or a very large field of artists e.g. Genesis Slam, or Glastonbury Festival Slam

 + The runners-up of Hammer & Tongue Regional Finals

-The Hammer & Tongue Annual Regional Champions 2016
+The Hammer & Tongue Annual Regional Champions and National Champions

-The draw for the order of each group will be made in advance of the event.
+The draw for the order of each group is made in advance of the event.

 A team piece is one that is performed by 3 to 5 performers on stage at once each of whom must have a spoken role in the piece.